puppetlabs/best-practices/separate-hieradata-repository.md

 ### `moduledir` method In R10k 1.4.0, it became possible to use the `moduledir`
 directive to direct R10k module entries to install modules in a non-standard relative path.
-The `moduledir` directive can be placed before before all `mod` entries in a `Puppetfile` to redirect the installation location.
-Though it is not directly documented, the `moduledir` directive can be used to "reset" the path `mod` entries install into at any point in a `Puppetfile`.
+The `moduledir` directive should be placed before before all `mod` entries in a `Puppetfile` to redirect the installation location.
+Though it is not documented, the `moduledir` directive can currently be used to "reset" the path `mod` entries install into at any point in a `Puppetfile`.
 In the past this has been used to achieve a similar effect as the `install_path` argument on the `mod` entry as detailed in this best practice.